Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01e_Search.md

   Enter the cost unit to be searched for.

   - *Processed*
-  Select the *Booking processed* checkbox to search for bookings with this status.
+  Select the *Posting processed* checkbox to search for postings with this status.

   - *User*
   Click the drop-down list to select the relevant user.